Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Abstract

 \section{Abstract}

-Consider a relay cascade, i.e. a network where the source node, the sink node and a certain number of intermediate relay nodes are arranged in a line.
-We assume that adjacent node pairs are connected by error-free $(q+1)$-ary pipes.
-The following communication scenario is treated.
-The source and a subset of the relays wish to communicate independent information to a common sink under the condition that each relay in the cascade is half-duplex constrained.
-We introduce a simple channel model for half-duplex constrained links and provide a coding scheme which transfers information by an information-dependent, non-deterministic allocation of the transmission and reception slots of the relays.
+Consider a relay cascade, i.e. a network where a source node, a sink node and a certain number of intermediate source/relay nodes are arranged on a line and where adjacent node pairs are connected by error-free $(q+1)$-ary pipes.
+Suppose the source and a subset of the relays wish to communicate independent information to the sink under the condition that each relay in the cascade is half-duplex constrained.
+A coding scheme is developed which transfers information by an information-dependent allocation of the transmission and reception slots of the relays.
 The coding scheme requires synchronization on the symbol level through a shared clock.
-In the case of a relay cascade with a single source, the coding strategy is capacity achieving.
-Numerical values for the capacity of cascades of various lengths are provided, and it turns out that the capacities are significantly higher than the rates which are achievable with a deterministic time-sharing approach.
-If the cascade includes a source and a certain number of relays with their own information, the strategy achieves the cut-set bound when the rates of the relay sources fall below individual thresholds.
-Hence, a partial characterization of the boundary of the capacity region follows.
+The coding strategy achieves capacity for a single source.
+Numerical values for the capacity of cascades of various lengths are provided, and the capacities are significantly higher than the rates which are achievable with a predetermined time-sharing approach.
+If the cascade includes a source and a certain number of relays with their own information, the strategy achieves the cut-set bound when the rates of the relay sources fall below certain thresholds.
 For cascades composed of an infinite number of half-duplex constrained relays and a single source, we derive an explicit capacity expression.
-Remarkably, the capacity for $q=1$ is equal to the logarithm of the golden ratio.
-We finally show that the proposed coding strategy is superior to network coding in the case of the wireless, half-duplex constrained butterfly network.
+Remarkably, the capacity in bits/use for $q=1$ is equal to the logarithm of the golden ratio, and the capacity for $q=2$ is $1$ bit/use.